Develop-WMC/WMC-DDQ-Chatbot/assets/knowledge_base.md

-# WMC Due Diligence Knowledge Base - Complete Information
+# WMC Due Diligence Knowledge Base - Consolidated (MASTER)

-## DOCUMENT 1: Frequently Asked Questions - Due Diligence on WMC
+## DOCUMENT 1: Company Information & Policies

-Last update: 22nd September 2025
+### Basic Information

+**Question: Legal Name of the Company (including any other business names used, if applicable)**
+Answer: Wealth Management Cube Limited (WMC)

+**Question: Address**
+Answer: 804A2, 8/F, World Wide House, 19 Des Voeux Road Central, Central, Hong Kong

+**Question: Company Registration No.**
+Answer: CI No.: 2116198

+**Question: Date of incorporation**
+Answer: 04 JULY 2014

+**Question: Company ownership chart, including ultimate beneficial owners (more than 20% of the shares) and their respective percentage of shares held.**
+Answer: Will provide upon request.

+**Question: Company’s insurance coverage.**
+Answer: We have Professional Indemnity insurance from Chubb Elite Financial Institutions Civil Liability Insurance, with an amount insured of HKD 7,500,000.

+**Question: Please provide the contact details of the Compliance Officer.**
+Answer: Lau Hiu Fung Peter, Tel: 852 3854 6419, Email: peterlau@wmcubehk.com

+**Question: Brief background profile including date of establishment, number of years in business, number of staff, types of clientele etc.**
+Answer: WMC is a SFC licensed corporation (CE No. BEC913) in Hong Kong Established in 2014.
+We are providing B2B & B2B2C Fund Investment Dealing & Settlement services and Insurance Admin & CRM solutions.
+Our principal activity of the Company is the provision of platform servicing for financial institutions.
+Our clients are mainly Financial Advisory firms (FAs) which make use of our platform in the dealing of investment products for their end-investors.
+We have around 18-20 staffs now.

+**Question: total headcount of the Company.**
+Answer: 18-20 ppl

+**Question: staff turnover rate.**
+Answer: average annual turnover rate is around 10 – 20%.

+**Question: Please advise whether there has been any major change in senior management over the past 3 years?**
+Answer: Ng Sai Tong became the executive director of Wealth Management Cube Limited in 2022.

+**Question: changes in key staff over the last 12 months the Company has had.**
+Answer:
+- Henry Mui joined the Company as Responsible Officer and AVP Business and Product Development in Jan 2022.
+- Zip Lee was promoted to VP Business and Product Development in Apr 2022.
+She is also a Responsible Officer of the Company.
+- Jason Hui, CEO and Responsible Officer, resigned in May 2022.
+- Thomas Ng, Executive Director & Responsible Officer, joined in July 2022.
+- Zip Lee, VP and Responsible Officer, left in April 2023.
+- Peter Lau, Responsible Officer, joined in April 2023.

-### Internal Controls & Audit
+### Compliance, Audit & Risk

 **Question: Does your Company have any legal, regulatory or internal control procedures to ensure confidentiality of information about clients, handle conflicts of interests with clients, or implement the code of ethics?**
-Answer: Yes, we have legal, regulatory or internal control procedures to ensure confidentiality of information about clients, handle conflicts of interests with clients, and implement the code of ethics.
+Answer: Yes, we have legal, regulatory or internal control procedures for these purposes.

+**Question: Please confirm that the Company has established, implemented and maintain a compliance monitoring program, i.e. how does it ensure that your Compliance manual is followed by all of its employees.**
+Answer: All employees are required to attend Compliance Training Sessions held by Management to ensure that they understand the legal and compliance issues involved related to their positions, and the standards and practices expected of them by the Company and the Hong Kong Securities and Futures Commission.
+All staffs are tested on the materials of the Compliance Manual to ensure competence.
+Controls are set up to govern all essential procedures with strict observation of compliance requirements, and all Management are required to ensure the established control and policies are executed with prudence by all staffs.

+**Question: How often is the Compliance Manual reviewed/audited?**
+Answer: The Compliance manual is reviewed periodically as new practices and regulations are enacted by governing authorities in Hong Kong and worldwide.

+**Question: What is the scope and frequency of the Company’s compliance review function?**
+Answer: Our compliance review function covers all areas of our business as a fund platform.
+This would span all essential areas from the execution of orders, handling of clients’ assets, anti-money laundering and know-your-client requirements, code of conduct, staff dealing policies, sales practices, due diligence on products, providers, clients and sub-distributors, third-party service providers, internal control, to our IT infrastructure and security.
+All areas are constantly reviewed upon the addition or renewal of standards and practices as updated circulars, regulations, or guidelines are published.

 **Question: Does your Company have an internal audit function or other independent third party that assesses your internal control policies and practices on a regular basis?**
-Answer: We do not have internal audit.
-But we have external audit to review our policies and practices.
-The frequency of review is annually.
-The last review was conducted in April 2024.
+Answer: We do not have an internal audit function.
+However, we have an external audit to review our policies and practices annually.
+The last review was conducted in April 2024 by D & Partners CPA Limited.
+There were no material findings.

-**Question: Any material finding in the last external audit?**
-Answer: No

-**Question: Who is the Auditor?**
-Answer: D & Partners CPA Limited

-### Sub-Distributors & Complaints

-**Question: Why sub-distributors are not required to make WMC aware of any investor complaints?**
-Answer: Our sub-distributors are SFC licensed corporations.
-We regularly monitor the enforcement announcements on the SFC website to see if there are any matching cases.
-They are under regulatory oversight with annual audits.
-If we see there is an enforcement cases related to the sub distributor or their employees, we would request them to address our concern and see if there is any internal control enhancement to fix the deficiency in the compliant standard.

-**Question: Are sub-distributors required to make you aware of any relevant complaints?**
-Answer: Our sub-distributors are SFC licensed corporations.
-We regularly monitor the enforcement announcements on the SFC website to see if there are any matching cases.
-They are under regulatory oversight with annual audits.
-If we see there is an enforcement cases related to the sub distributor or their employees, we would request them to address our concern and see if there is any internal control enhancement to fix the deficiency in the compliant standard.
+**Question: Please provide the contact details of the Internal Audit Officer.**
+Answer: While we do not have an internal audit department, our Senior Management periodically assess our policies and practices in all critical areas of our operations.
+Our Internal Control effort is addressed in Management and Supervision, Segregation of Duties and Functions, Compliance (led by the Responsible Officer), and our Contingency Plan.

-### Source of Funds & Clients
+### Clients, Funds & Jurisdictions

 **Question: Source of funds for UBO**
-Answer: Clients' money
+Answer: Clients’ money

 **Question: Source of Wealth for UBO**
-Answer: Clients' money
+Answer: Clients’ money

 **Question: What is the Country(s) of origin of your Source of Funds?**
 Answer: Mainly from Hong Kong.
-WMC has clients from SFC licensed Corporation and individual investors reside in Hong Kong.
-WMC still have small number of clients has Singapore, Australia, United Kingdom bank accounts to deposit money to WMC.

-Those individuals can provide Hong Kong ID card to prove they are resident in Hong Kong.
-Some non-Hong Kong address included China, Australia, Singapore, Malaysia, United Kingdom.
+WMC has clients from SFC licensed Corporations and individual investors who reside in Hong Kong.
+Some clients also have bank accounts in Singapore, Australia, and the United Kingdom.
+Some non-Hong Kong addresses include China, Australia, Singapore, Malaysia, and the United Kingdom.

-Mainly in Hong Kong, China as most of the corporate account are SFC licensed corp.
-Authorized signatories are staffs in the SFC licensed corporation.

-**Question: Does WMC have a significant (10% or more) non-resident client base, either by number of clients or by revenues?**
+**Question: Does WMC have a significant (10% or more) non-resident client base, either by number of clients or by revenues.**
 Answer: No. The number of clients from a non-Hong Kong resident base is less than 10%.

 **Question: Country of domicile of underlying customers (top 5)**